CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

     3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds" it might be cause your Crocotile3D project has intersecting vertices.
+            - This means a vertex ends intersecting a triangle.
+(Not connected with anoter vertex)
-            - Try exporting the .obj file with Merge Vertices checkbox disabled in Crocotile3D export settings.
+            - Either find the vertex and connect it to another or change the exporting settings of the .obj file with Merge Vertices checkbox disabled in Crocotile3D.

     4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)